CitizenShipper

-CitizenShipper is an American online auction-based peer-to-peer shipping marketplace, which aims to connect shipping customers with couriers and transport providers, especially citizens already driving the customers' routes anyway.
-The company matches "citizen shippers" to couriers and drivers who bid on shipments.
-Shippers can then choose the driver who best matches their pricing requirements and schedule needs.
+CitizenShipper is an American online auction-based peer-to-peer shipping marketplace that aims to connect shipping customers with couriers and transport providers.
+The company matches "citizen shippers" to couriers and drivers who bid on shipments in a reverse auction format.
+CitizenShipper drivers ship many items including vehicles and boats, but the strongest focus is on pet transportation.

 History

 Physicist Richard Obousy founded CitizenShipper in 2008, citing both high gas prices and U.S. Department of Transportation figures suggesting empty trucks account for 29% of single-unit truck traffic.

 As a graduate student at Baylor University, Obousy wondered how he could make a little extra money for gas each month by transporting items for people with the spare capacity in his vehicle.

 He imagined there were other drivers doing the same type of repetitive routes who would be interested in making extra cash.
 Based on this premise, he launched a very basic version of CitizenShipper in 2008 on a budget of $2,000.
 The earliest version of the website simply connected shippers with drivers.
 There were no added features such as integrated messaging, driver profiles, or background checks.

-By 2012, the website steadily gained momentum, and shipping customers and drivers were connecting with each other more effectively.
-CitizenShipper grew into a small development team, marketing team and a customer support team.

-Joining the ranks of other two-way marketplaces, or shared economy marketplaces, such as Uber and Lyft, CitizenShipper focused its energy on engaging the transportation needs of American citizens.
-In 2018, analysis of industry research exposed an opportunity in pet transportation in U.S homes.
-This information, combined with the burgeoning acceptance and expansion of two-way business models, steered the company toward embracing pet transportation as a market differentiator.

 The company's website is designed to match people who need items shipped economically to certain locations with people already traveling in those directions, thus reducing overall carbon emissions.
 Obousy believes clients "can make a significant impact on reducing the country's carbon footprint."
 CitizenShipper is available nationally and now has drivers in all 50 U.S. states.

-According to the CitizenShipper website, in 2021 50% of pet shipment listings received driver bids within 5 minutes and 79% within 10 minutes.
-CitizenShipper surpassed 1,000,000 miles in total traveled by drivers in 2016.
-By the end of 2021, the website reached 3,758,787 total bids from drivers using CitizenShipper, who have collectively traveled over 100,000,000 miles in total—a farther distance than a trip to the sun, plus 11 million additional miles.

-As of 2022, CitizenShipper has facilitated the transport of 100,000,000 pets.